Turns Out an Age-Old Investment Rule Is Just Plain Wrong

 Many people think about being disciplined and staying the course when the market is down.
 These days you can see that the discipline applies on the other side of the spectrum when the market is making a large advance.
 Check your emergency funds.
 Check your asset allocation.
 Condition yourself for the inevitable market drop.
 But remember, over the long term it’s very hard not to grow your wealth with equities.

-Fun fact: I couldn’t help but smile at a great quote Malkiel referenced about all the worries that exist in our economy, politics, and world events.
+Fun Fact: I couldn’t help but smile at a great quote Malkiel referenced about all the worries that exist in our economy, politics, and world events.
 Despite all that, as Americans we do generally find a way to land on our feet and as the old saying attributed to Winston Churchill goes: “Americans can always be trusted to do the right thing once all other possibilities have been exhausted.”

 What Is RMD and Why Is It Important to Me?